afashanu3/DEPLOY4CUSTOMAPP/README.md

 I chose to do this application because it was a great debate.
 Everyday in terms of twitter,barbershops,parks,households this conversation comes up.
 I am a big fan of all 3 players.
 Basketball is a topic that creates great debate and is very polarizing and I wanted to create something that added to that discussion.
 In terms of python a great way to practice if statements.

+Unfortunatly I was unable to deploy this app.